-Iowa Farm Safety and Health Week starts Sunday and runs through Sept.
-24. It coincides with National Farm Safety and Health Week.
+Iowa Farm Safety and Health Week began Sunday and runs through Saturday.
+It coincides with National Farm Safety and Health Week.

 According to the federal government’s Bureau of Labor Statistics, agriculture is the second most dangerous occupation in the nation with a death rate at 22.7 per 100,000 workers.
 Given agriculture’s central role in Iowa’s economy, an emphasis on farm safety is of crucial concern in the Hawkeye State.
 Additionally, there are many young people who work in agriculture or who live on the nation’s farms and ranches.
 The risks they face are of particular concern.

 Anyone who grew up on a farm will tell you that the rural life can have pleasures aplenty.
 The wonders of nature are close at hand.
 The clean air and exhausting but exhilarating work in the great outdoors become treasured memories as farm kids grow older – especially so, perhaps, when they depart rural life for a more urban setting.

 Farms can also be dangerous places for young folks if safety isn’t given a high priority.

 Sadly, each year thousands of young folks are injured and too many die as a result of dangers present in their idyllic but risky surroundings.

 Keeping the young ones safe should be a top concern for farm families.

 The Pennsylvania Department of Agriculture has issued what it characterizes as the “Top 10 Farm Safety Tips for Kids.”
 Most of them are common sense, but with harvest activities under way at Iowa farms, this is a good time to pay special heed these important safety admonitions from the PDA:

 - No seat, no rider.
 Do not allow children to be extra riders on farm equipment, even if they are helping with chores.

 - Keep small children from playing on, in or under machinery or equipment.
 Provide an alternate safe-play area.